mxface/MxFace.SDK.Fingerprint.Net/README.md

 - Displays “Matched” or “Unmatched”.

 ### **Match**
-Ensure initialization and capture two fingerprints.
+- Ensure initialization and capture two fingerprints.
 Click "Match" to verify.

----

-This format should be both clear and comprehensive, helping users understand the functionalities and steps to use the MxFace Fingerprint Software efficiently.
+THANK YOU FOR READING TILL HERE :)